ixnas/Quickwarden/README.md

 - **Quickwarden.Infrastructure** contains the low-level implementation details.
 - **Quickwarden.Tests** contains tests for the high level application logic.

+If you're developing on Windows, make sure to use the `net9.0-windows*` target framework.

 ### Packaging
 To create a package, run the script for your current platform in the `scripts` directory.
 The packages will be created in the `dist` directory.

-If you'd like to build installers on Windows, you'll have to install Inno Setup first.

 ## Security